Cerebral vasospasm following subarachnoid hemorrhage

 Oxyhemoglobin, highest in concentration in arterial blood, appears to simultaneously up-regulate the expression of endothelin 1 (ET-1) and reduce the efficacy of NO.

 This results in alteration of normal vascular tone, resulting in narrowing of the large vessels.
 Increasingly it is also becoming apparent that small caliber vessels which are in contact with blood in CSF are also narrowed - down to 15 micrometers - far too small to be visible on angiography, let alone CTA/MRA.

 The result, if severe enough, is to reduce perfusion of brain parenchyma resulting in ischemic symptoms, infarction, and its sequelae.

 The degree of vasospasm is difficult to predict but correlates with the original Fisher scale and more accurately with the modified Fisher scale.
-Hence Its likelihood and severity is associated with the amount of blood.
+Hence, its likelihood and severity are associated with the amount of blood.

 Vasospasm associated with subarachnoid hemorrhage is usually characterized by diffuse narrowing without intervening regions of normal vessel caliber 10.
 It is often centered at the arterial bifurcation 10, giving the appearance of enlargement of the said bifurcation.

 Transcranial Doppler (TCD) is used as a screening modality for vasospasm after SAH; it relies on the use of pulsed wave Doppler to determine the velocity of blood flow in the middle cerebral artery (MCA).
 The following have been suggested to be supportive of the presence of vasospasm in a suggestive clinical context 11: